-Di/di stands for dichorionic/diamniotic and describes a situation where each baby has his own placenta and his own sac.
-They’re completely separate and don’t touch one another.
-They also take in their nutrients from their own placentas.
+Di/di stands for dichorionic/diamniotic where each baby has his own placenta and sac.
+They’re completely separate and don’t touch one another in the womb.
+Having their own placentas mean they take in their nutrients separately.
 This is the lowest-risk type of twins.
 (This was the type of twins I had.)

 Mo/di stands for monochorionic/diamniotic and describes twins in separate sacs but share the same placenta.
-They’re riskier than di/di twins, particularly for “twin to twin transfusion syndrome” (where one twin takes more of the placenta’s nutrients than the other).
+They’re riskier than di/di twins, particularly for TTTTS, or “twin to twin transfusion syndrome.”
+This is when one twin takes more of the placenta’s nutrients than the other.

 Mo/mo stands for monochorionic/monoamniotic and describes twins who share both a placenta and a sac.
 This is the highest-risk type of twins (and the rarest).
 They’re at risk for cord entanglement (something that mo/di twins avoid) as well as TTTTS.

-Since I had di/di twins, I didn’t discuss these risks with my doctor.
-But they’re the most common complications I learned from other moms who had mo/di and mo/mo twins.
-There may be more complications to look out for.
-This is where your doctor will help guide you through what those exactly are.
+Since I had di/di twins, I didn’t need to discuss certain risks with my doctor.
+But these are the most common complications I learned from other moms who had mo/di and mo/mo twins.
+There may be more complications to look out for—this is where your doctor will guide you through what those exactly are.

 Because of the complications surrounding mo/mo and mo/di twins, these pregnancies deliver earlier than di/di twins.
-With my di/di pregnancy, the doctor said it’s possible for me to deliver at 38 weeks.
-(Which is the most I was allowed to carry the babies.
-I ended up delivering at 35.)
+With my di/di pregnancy, the doctor said it was possible for me to deliver at 38 weeks, which is the most I was allowed to carry the babies.
+(I ended up delivering at 35 weeks, 6 days.)

-Note: Want to make sure you get everything you need done for your twin pregnancy?
-Join my newsletter and get my Twin Pregnancy Checklist!
+Free printables: Want to make sure you get everything you need done for your twin pregnancy?
+Join my newsletter and get your copy of the Twin Pregnancy Checklist!
 Now you’ll know which tasks you need to take care of before the twins arrive.
 Download it below—at no cost to you:

 2. What do fraternal and identical mean?

-Carrying fraternal twins is like having two siblings growing in the same uterus.
-For this reason, fraternal twins have different DNA, just as non-twin siblings do.
+Carrying fraternal twins is like having two siblings growing in the same womb.
+For this reason, fraternal twins have different DNA, like non-twin siblings do.
 Boy/girl combinations are always fraternal.